rpploeg/Ubuntu-wallPaper-Rotate/README.md

 - Sets the image as wallpaper using gsettings (gnome)
 - copies the image and appends a date stamp to make sure the image doesn't get lost the next time the script runs

-You can change the variables to adjust the "random" search -categories=categoryA,CategoryB find more categories at unsplash.com -resolution=desired x resolution -imagelocation=<insert directory that you want to use for the image>
+You can change the variables to adjust the "random" search:
+-categories=categoryA,CategoryB find more categories at unsplash.com
+-resolution=desired x resolution
+-imagelocation=<insert directory that you want to use for the image>